hsmoon0/hsmoon0.github.io/_pages/research.md

 I studied how Alzheimer’s disease risk first emerges in the sensory systems, particularly the olfactory circuit, one of the earliest and most vulnerable networks affected in AD.
-My work combines behavioral neuroscience, high resolution diffusion MRI, tractography, and blood–brain transcriptomics to dissect how APOE genotype, age, immune background, and diet shape odor-guided behavior and its underlying neural circuits.
+My work combines behavioral neuroscience, high resolution diffusion MRI, tractography, and blood-to-brain transcriptomics to dissect how APOE genotype, age, immune background, and diet shape odor-guided behavior and its underlying neural circuits.
 I conducted a comprehensive battery of olfactory assays, including odor salience across multiple concentrations, habituation/dishabituation to assess novelty detection, and short, long, and extended term odor memory.
 These paradigms capture perceptual